abgowda0428/Shell-Scripting-Projects/README.md

 4.**Archive Large Files** 📦: Automates archiving for large files to optimize storage.

+5.**Resource Tracker** ⚡: This script will report the usage of AWS resources.

 ## Getting Started
 1. Clone the repository: `git clone https://github.com/abgowda0428/Shell-Scripting-Projects.git`
 2. Navigate to a project folder and run the script: `bash script_name.sh`